Why is this important?

 - sexual orientation.

-Citizens Advice and the Government Equalities Office have produced two new guides to some of the new rights you'll have under the Equality Act.
+Citizens Advice and the Government Equalities Office have produced two guides to some of your rights under the Equality Act.

 To download an online copy of the Equality Act 2010: What do I need to know?
 A summary guide to your rights, click on Equality Act 2010: What do I need to know [ 210 KB].